Introduction: ROS Melodic on Raspberry Pi 4[Debian Buster] + RPLIDAR A1M8

 This article will cover the process of installing ROS Melodic Morenia on Raspberry Pi 4 running the latest Debian Buster and how to use RPLIDAR A1M8 with our installation.

 Since Debian Buster was officially released just a few weeks ago(as of moment of writing this article), there are no pre-built ROS packages to install with apt-get, which is a preferred method of installation.
 Hence we will need to build it from source.
 Trust me, it's not that scary as it sounds.
 The process is described in this official tutorial, but to build ROS Melodic on Raspberry Pi we will need to make a few modifications.

 In case you are still scared, here is a funny picture that *might* help you relax.
 Please do provide feedback if the level of relaxation provided was sufficient.
 If not, it will be replaced with picture of a funny cat.

-Step 1: Install Dependecies and Download the Packages
+Step 1: Installing Bootstrap Dependencies and Download the Packages

 Let's start by setting up the repositories and installing the necessary dependencies